nih-cfde/use-case-library-build/README.md

 ## TODO medium term:
 * add spell checker
 * add internal link checker
+* add use case glossary in.
+* add author/contact info to YAML header

 Questions:
 * how do we get an index page at the root?